Using GPU Textures

 linear | linear | Filtering, smooth transition between mipmaps | trilinear |

-Performance typically depends on texture LOD, and perhaps surprisingly, mipmaps not only improve visual quality, but can also improve performance.
-When a scaled down, lower quality mipmap is selected it reduces memory bandwidth requirements.
+- Enabling mipmap filtering not only improves visual quality, but can also improve performance.
+When a scaled down, lower resolution mip level is selected this reduces memory bandwidth requirements.

-Texture filtering is considered bilinear because it is a linear filter that is applied in two directions, sequentially.
+- Linear filtering is considered "bilinear" because it is a linear filter that is applied in two directions, sequentially.
 First, a linear filter is applied along the image's x axis (width), and then a second filter is applied along the y axis (height).
-This is why bilinear filtering is sometimes referred to as linear/bilinear.

 Binding textures